wazo-communication/wazo-call-recording-uuid-plugin/README.md

 After the migration, the call recording UUIDs exposed in the wazo-call-logd API will be changed.

+After installing this plugin, all new call recordings UUIDs will be synchronized with storage filenames.

 This plugin is only useful for Wazo servers installed before 24.12.
 Recording UUIDs created after Wazo 24.12 are automatically synchronized and do not need